saplingjs/sapling-website/docs/config.md

 ### static

+**Default value:** `"static"`

+Directory path to where static files are kept, relative to the location of `config.json`.

+This is where things like [email templates](/notifications) and error pages are kept.

+### public

 **Default value:** `"public"`

-Directory path to where static public files are kept, relative to the location of `config.json`.
+Directory path to where public files are kept, relative to the location of `config.json`.

 This would generally be the best place for your frontend CSS and JS assets, as well as things like `favicon.ico`.